 This life changing practice introduced me to myself, as a whole, integrated being; and it was exhilarating!
 The process of learning to channel my breath while challenging my body physically brought me to a point of incredible focus.
 I was empowered.
 This ancient practice was teaching me how to fully live in my 21st century body.

 In 2010, I began my journey as a teacher to help others on their paths to integrated living, and have been a student ever since.
-Predisposed with a fascination for cultural philosophies and modern anatomy, I have combined these disciplines with the ancient teachings of yoga to transform and define its modern interpretation to inspire a method of “dynamis” or untapped strength, that targets the crucial development of adolescents and young adults.
+Predisposed with a fascination for cultural philosophies and modern anatomy, I have combined these disciplines with the ancient teachings of yoga to transform and define its modern interpretation to inspire a method of “dynamis” or untapped strength.

 My classes are action packed, and aimed at teaching both the physical and subtle teachings of yoga in a fun, safe and compassionate environment.
 I approach all of my lessons with a sense of humor; I love to laugh and encourage others to do the same.
 I believe that all lessons, great and small, are best received when the mind and body are in sync, and in a positive space.
 This is where transformation happens.
 This is the essence of “dynamis”.